 The national colors of Germany have varied over time.
-Both black, white. red and black, red, and gold have served as traditional German colors at different points in the country's history.
-The horizontal tricolor flag used today dates back to as early as 1778, and was popularized by the German Confederation in 1848.
+Black, white, red and black, red, and gold have served as traditional German colors at different points in the country's history.
+The horizontal tricolor flag used today dates back to as early as 1778 and was popularized by the German Confederation in 1848.
 However, when the confederation failed, the flag was no longer used.
 When the Prussian king united Germany and became emperor in 1871, he adopted a black, white and red flag for the German Empire.
 This tricolor, which came to be known as imperial colors, served until the defeat of the Second Reich during the First World War.

 History of the Flag of Germany

 In 1919, the black, red and gold flag (a color scheme known as the "republican colors") was adopted by the newly formed Weimar Republic.
 At this time, the country had been using the red, white, and black color scheme on the flag (known as the imperial colors).
 The switch from the republican colors to the imperial colors was controversial to many in the Weimer Republic at the time.
 When the Weimar Republic collapsed in 1933, and the Nazi Party was elected, the flag of Germany was reverted back to the red, white, and black design of former years.
 The official flag of the Nazi Party, which featured a black swastika, was also simultaneously used to represent the country at this time.